Skip to content

 6. Respect the async contract.
 Use proper async I/O (asyncpg, httpx, etc.).

 7. A single package may implement multiple protocols.
-For example, astrocyte-pgvector can implement both VectorStore (pgvector) and DocumentStore (tsvector BM25) and register both entry points.
+For example, astrocyte-postgres can implement both VectorStore (pgvector) and DocumentStore (tsvector BM25) and register both entry points.

 1. Name your package astrocyte-{engine} (e.g., astrocyte-mem0, astrocyte-zep).